-The overall size of the device is 6.9 cm x 13 cm x 10 cm, and it was quite heavy, some 750 g.
+The device’s overall size is 6.9 cm x 13 cm x 10 cm, and it was quite heavy, some 750 g.
 To operate the Golden Gem, the stylus is inserted into a link corresponding to the desired number and pulled down.
 As the continuous chain revolves, it advances a number wheel whose value is seen in the window at the top.
 When a wheel revolves from 9 to 0, a tens carry mechanism automatically advances the next wheel by one.
-(This works well, but advancing the tens carry on multiple digits at once (e.g. from 999 to 1000) requires some extra hand strength!).
+(This works well, but advancing the tens carry on multiple digits at once (e.g., from 999 to 1000) requires some extra hand strength!).

 Automatic Adding Machine Co. also produced a tally counter.
 It was basically the same as the Golden Gem, except it had five digits, had shorter chains, and instead of the slots in the front, there was a lever on the right that incremented the units digit.
 Gancher also designed a version with a printing mechanism, but this was even less successful than the counter.